hemachaitanya/TERRAFORMfile/notes.md

 ### TERRAFORM:
- terraform is a hashicroplanguage to extands plugins terraform is a multy cloud provider tf used to building , changing and version of infrastructure safely  and efficiently . it managing multycloud provider
+ terraform is a hashicroplanguage to extands plugins terraform is a multy cloud provider tf used not only for low level  building , changing and version of infrastructure safely  and efficiently . it managing multycloud provider
+ Terraform  can  not  only  manage low-levelcomponents,  such  as compute  instances, storage,  and networking; it can also support high-level components, such as DNSand SaaS features, provided that the resource API is available from the providers.

 ### Terraform  init:
 to create background information